lucakiebel/wf-clan-page/README.md

 Want to contribute?
 Nice!

-We use standard HTML and PHP so you don't need any extra Tools to help!
+I use standard HTML and PHP so you don't need any extra Tools to help!
 You simply need a Texteditor like [Atom](http://atom.io) or [Notepad++](http://notepad-plus-plus.org)

 License